 - Problem in coordination, walking and abnormal balance

-Brain cancer symptoms among adults
+Brain cancer symptoms among adult

 - Throbbing or a dull headache

 - Blurred vision, difficulty in reading and watching TV

 - Seizures or fits